Josh-LeBlanc/portfolio/content/blog/making-a-twitch-bot-blog.md

 title: "Making a Twitch Bot"
 date: "2025-05-14"
 tag: "project"
 excerpt: "Making a twitch bot is not as easy as I would have expected.
-I'm detailing the troubles I faced here in case they can help someone else."
+This is a quick tutorial that I wish twitch had on their website."
 ---
 I was originally expecting to sit down and have this done in a few dozen lines of python, similar to how it went when I wrote a discord bot.
 Boy was I wrong.
 I had a lot of problems, and Twitch's documentation is not very helpful, so I struggled for a little while, and am compiling everything here so you don't have to.
 # step 1: creating the app